Sole Trader Tax Return Example: File with Ease

 Summary:

-As a sole trader, you can claim a range of deductions for eligible business expenses, such as advertising and marketing costs, business computer and laptop expenses, business travel expenses, insurance and phone bills, home office expenses, machinery and equipment costs, motor vehicle expenses, office supplies, wages and salaries, and self-education expenses.
-Keeping accurate records and retaining receipts is crucial to support your deductions and comply with the ATO’s record-keeping requirements.
+As a sole trader, you can claim a variety of eligible business expenses, including advertising and marketing costs, computer & laptop expenses (for business), travel expenses, insurance and phone bills, home office expenses, machinery and equipment costs, motor vehicle expenses…(list b), etc., wages and salaries and self-education expenses.

 Knowledge and Compliance